 The best way to see Mount Aso is by hiking various trails.
 Once you are at the top of Mount Aso (at the last stop), follow the signs for hiking around the mountain.
 The main path is parallel to the main road.

 There are several trails between the top of Mount Aso and Kusasenri.
-It will take several hours to complete all of them — more information about the hiking trails below.
+It will take several hours to complete all of them — more information about the hiking trails is below.

-What to do at Mount Aso
+What to do on Aso volcano

 You can find more information about each attraction by clicking on the individual pin.